hazzelnuts/ntfy-for-delphi/README.md

 # 🌱 Consider Contributing

 Delphi Ntfy it's an open source project under the MIT license.
+Feel free to use or contribute!